DragonMinded/bemaniutils/README.md

 export PYTHONLEGACYWINDOWSSTDIO=utf-8
 ```

+### None of my own games pointing at my self-hosted network can be matched with

+This is due to the way routers handle internal connections to their public-facing IP.
+Even if you tell your games to connect to the DNS entry or public-facing IP of your
+network, the router will handle the request internally.
+Therefore, all of the games
+on your own local network will have their public-facing IP detected wrong.
+You can
+get around this by either hosting your network services off-site, or paying for cheap
+colocation somewhere and running a "proxy" instance there.
+The proxy utility (and its
+production wsgi counterpart) know how to forward the detected IP through any number of
+proxy hops.
+Once you have set up an external proxy relay or moved your network services
+off-site, your own games will get their public-facing IP detected correctly.
+Remember
+that you should still forward the port assigned to each game on the admin interface.

 ## Production Setup

 As alluded to several times in this README, the recommended way to run a production